czp21c/czptr/README.md

 ## Week 3

-Have done the set-up for both Feed forward and Convolutional Neural Networks training.
-Get a lot different of methods to test the model performance
+Have done the set-up for both Feed forward and Convolutional Neural Networks training; Get a lot different of methods to test the model performance